jonhadfield/soba/README.md

 -e GIT_BACKUP_INTERVAL=24
 ```

 _Note: the interval is added to the start of the last backup and not the time it finished.
-Therefore, ensure the
-interval is greater than the duration of a backup._
+Therefore, ensure the interval is greater than the duration of a backup._

 ## rotating backups

 A new bundle is created every time a change is detected in the repository.
 To keep only the _x_ most recent, use the
 following provider specific environment variables:
-- GITHUB_BACKUPS=_x_
-- GITLAB_BACKUPS=_x_
+`GITHUB_BACKUPS=x`
+`GITLAB_BACKUPS=x`
+`BITBUCKET_BACKUPS=x`

+## logging

+### persistence

+Messages are written to stdout and can be persisted by directing to a file, e.g.
+`soba > soba.log`

+#### logging to /var/log/soba

+create a user called soba:
+`sudo adduser soba`
+create a log directory:
+`sudo mkdir /var/log/soba`
+set user permissions:
+`sudo chown soba /var/log/soba && sudo chmod 700 /var/log/soba`
+switch to soba user:
-- BITBUCKET_BACKUPS=_x_
+`sudo su - soba`
+run soba and direct output:
+`soba > /var/log/soba/soba.log`

+### rotation

+[Logrotate](https://linux.die.net/man/8/logrotate) is a utility that comes with most Linux distributions and removes and/or compresses messages older than a certain number of hours or days.
+This example assumes you persist the log file to /var/log/soba/soba.log
+create a file in /etc/logrotate.d/soba with the following content:

+    /var/log/soba/soba.log {
+      rotate 7      # remove backups older than seven days
+      daily         # process log file each day
+      compress      # compress the backup
+      copytruncate  # don't delete the file after backup, but instread truncate
+    }

+Each day, this copy the latest logs to a new file that is then compressed.
+The existing log file is then truncated.
+Any backups older than seven days are then removed.

+### keep running after reboot

+In case the computer is rebooted or the process ends for another reason, you can ensure it automatically restarts with a simple script and cron job.

+#### script

+For example:

+    #!/bin/bash -e
+    export GIT_BACKUP_DIR=/backup-dir
+    export GITHUB_TOKEN=xxxxxxx   # avoid hard-coding if possible
+    export GITHUB_BACKUPS=7
+    export GIT_BACKUP_INTERVAL=12
+    export GITHUB_COMPARE=refs
+    /usr/local/bin/soba

+#### cron job

+ensure the user running soba has an entry in `/etc/cron.allow`.

+run `crontab -e`

+add the following (assuming you have a user called soba with a script to run it called backup in their home directory):
+`* * * * * /usr/bin/flock -n /tmp/soba.lockfile /home/soba/backup >> /var/log/soba/soba.log 2>&1`

-## setting provider tokens
+## setting provider credentials

 On Linux and MacOS you can set environment variables manually before each time you run soba:

 ```bash